marcusoftnet/booooring.com/README.md

 ## Todo
 - sort home page on number of plays
 - my favorites - store my favorites sounds
-- Link to github issues to ask for more sounds
 - More sounds:
 -- Hammarbyklacken
 -- Clap clap clapclapclap